ralsina/nicolino/content/shortcodes.md

 ## Paired Shortcodes

-Ppaired shortcodes have content between opening and closing tags.
+Paired shortcodes have content between opening and closing tags.
 For example, there is `raw` which just passes whatever is inside as-is: